simonhearne/webperfninja/_posts/2018-06-27-leaddev-day-1.md

 - '2018'
 comments: true
 toc: true
-"//image":
-"//  feature": "../uploads/deltav_hosts.jpg"
+image:
+  feature: "../images/leaddev_hero.jpg"
+excerpt:
-excerpt: Lead Developer is a conference for senior and lead engineers.
+  Lead Developer is a conference for senior and lead software engineers.
+These are my raw notes from day one.
 layout: post
 ---